-Contrary to the common unjustified beliefs, the section of image well seen at normal sight is particularly small.
-The studies have shown that from the distance of twenty feet, we are able to see with good acuity only the area with the diameter of 1.2 cm.
-This means that to see clearly the letter of the size of 5 cm from this distance, a healthy eye has to make several micromovements, which will lead to the generation of a few images that the brain integrates into one sharp image of the letter.
-At the same time, the eye with a defect tries to see the substantial section of its visual field to an equally good way, by staring at it, thus causing tension and refraction errors.
+Contrary to popular belief, the area of an image seen clearly with normal vision is exceptionally small.
+Research shows that from a distance of twenty feet, only a surface with a diameter of 1.2 cm can be seen with full clarity.
+This means that to see a 5 cm letter sharply from that distance, a healthy eye must perform several micro-movements, creating multiple images that the brain will combine into one sharp image of the letter.
+An eye with a vision defect tries to see a significant portion of its field of view at the same time, in an equally good way, by staring at it, thus causing tension and refraction errors.

-The sharp vision of only the section of image is due to that the eye retina has a point of maximum sensitivity, and each of its other section located proportionally to the distance from this point is less and less sensitive.
-In the retinal center is a small circular elevation, called macula lutea, or yellow spot due to the coloring.
-In the center of this spot is the fovea, the so-called dimple of dark color.
-In the center of this dimple are no rods, and cones are lengthened and pressed very tightly.
+Sharp vision of only a fragment of the image is due to the fact that the retina of the eye has a point of maximum sensitivity, and every other part of it is proportionally less sensitive as it is farther from that point.
+In the center of the retina, there is a small circular elevation called the macula lutea, or yellow spot.
+In the center of this spot is the fovea, a so-called dimly-colored pit.
+In the middle of this depression, there are no rods, and the cone cells are elongated and very closely compressed.

-When learning to see clearly the observed object, as a rule it is most helpful to think of the point not observed directly as a place observed less clearly.
-The section of the object may be seen clearly only when the mind agrees to see the major part of this object unclearly.
-With the deeper relaxation, the area of poorly seen image section gets larger until the moment when the sharpest seen section becomes only a point.
+When learning to see an object well, it is generally most useful to think of the point not observed directly as a place seen less clearly.
+Only then can part of the object be seen well when the mind agrees to see most of that object unclearly.
+As the degree of relaxation increases, the surface of the less clearly seen part of the image expands until the best seen part becomes just a point.

-All the exercises relaxing the sight allow to bring back the normal strength of central fixation.
-It can be recovered also by the conscious practice and at times it is the fastest and easiest method to bring back the normal vision.
-The perfectly acute vision consists in the perfectly precise focusing or sharpening of light rays right in the center of the yellow spot.
-It is natural that when looking in this way we see only a very small area, but involuntary, rapid movement of the eye (up to 70 times per second) allow to generate in the mind an image of any area.
+All vision-relaxing exercises lead to the recovery of normal central fixation strength.
+It can also be regained through conscious practice, and sometimes this is the fastest and easiest way to cure vision.
+Super sharp vision relies on super precise focusing, or sharpening the light rays exactly at the center of the yellow spot surface.
+Of course, looking this way, we see a very small area, but involuntary, rapid eye movements (up to 70 times per second) allow the mind to construct an image of any large surface.

-For this exercise you will need the dot font chart.
-The advantage is that the letters are drawn by dots, which allows to improve their reading dot by dot, so strengthen the central fixation.
+For this exercise, you will need a "dotted letter" chart.
+The advantage of this exercise is that the letters are drawn in dots, allowing you to improve your reading skills dot by dot, thus strengthening central fixation.

 This exercise requires a domino chart.

-The techniques designed to convince the users of the seeming motion of the objects from the external world and feel the state of immobilization of the eye were named by Dr. Bates as “swinging”.
-They help to understand the nature of motion, which allows to relax the eyes and body.
-In this way, we rest and relax our mind allowing the eyes to look rather than see.
+Techniques designed to convince exercisers of the apparent motion of external world objects, as well as the sensation of the eye's immobility, were named by Dr. Bates as "swaying".
+They help to understand the essence of movement, which increases the relaxation of the body and eyes.
+In this way, we allow our psyche to breathe and relax the mind, allowing the eyes to look but not see.

-Pencil swinging is a type of short swinging that can be practiced in small rooms, for example, in the sitting position.
-In this swinging type, the near object may be, for example, a pencil or finger.
+Pencil swaying is a variation of short swaying and can be practiced in small spaces, e.g. in a sitting position.
+In this swaying, the close object can be, for example, a pencil or a finger.

-The "flash" is a method to learn and use in practice the unconscious vision, as well as improve the sight activity.
-The recognition and whole analytic work of the mind during this exercise is largely limited and inactive, while the organ of vision is more aware than the recognizing mind.
-In the case of the acquired visual defect, a short and quick look with quick and free blinking in the state of dynamic sight relaxation, without the involvement of the recognizing mind, allows to identify and render the normally seen objects.
+The "flash" is a method of learning and using unconscious vision and increasing eye mobility.
+Recognition and analytical work of the mind during this exercise is significantly limited and turned off, while the visual organ is more aware than the recognizing mind.
+With acquired vision impairment, a short and quick glance, with rapid and free blinking, in a state of dynamic relaxation of vision without engaging the recognizing mind, allows you to recognize and reproduce objects that are not normally seen.

-The analytic vision exercise presented below is designed for you to acquire the minimum and constant eye movement.
-At first, these will be conscious actions, but with time your sight will learn to use this skill automatically and unconsciously.
+The analytical looking exercise described here aims to teach you such minimal and continuous eye movements.
+At first, these will be conscious actions, but over time, your vision will learn to do this automatically and unconsciously.

-The work of imagination can have a large impact on our mind and body.
-Each visualization technique makes our visual system work and changes the eye accommodation.
-These techniques will help us not only to relax the eyes more, but also improve the power and acuity of sight.
-These exercises should be preferably performed during palming when our eyes are in the state of dynamic relaxation.
+Imagination work can have an extraordinary impact on our mind and body.
+Each visualization technique involves the work of the visual system, including changing the accommodation of the eyes.
+These techniques will not only help us increase eye relaxation but also strengthen the power and sharpness of our vision.
+These exercises are best done during palming when our eyes are in the process of dynamic relaxation.

-Below we present several examples of visualization, which you can use or create your own on their basis.
+Below are several examples of visualizations that you can use or create your own based on them.

-On several decks you are seeing passengers talking, children running back and forth, tables laid in the bar.
-Some are standing looking at the land, while others stroll through the decks.
-Slowly, the large ship sets sail and you are seeing less and less details on the decks.
-The windows and human silhouettes are smaller and smaller.
-You can see that the ship is surrounded by more and more area covered by the sea.
+On several decks, you see chatting passengers, running children, and tables set up in the bar.
+Some are looking at the land, while others walk around the decks.
+The huge ship slowly moves away from the shore.
+As it moves away, you see fewer details on the decks.
+Windows and people's figures become smaller.
+More space is occupied by the sea around the ship.
 The sun is shining.
-The ship gradually moves further away.
-It is getting smaller and smaller and you can see only few details.
-Finally, the ship is so far away that becomes a small dot on the horizon.
+The ship gradually moves further away, becoming smaller, and fewer details are visible.
+Finally, the ship is so far away that it becomes a tiny speck on the horizon.

-This exercise allows to get an idea how strong and continuous are the movements of muscles during the cycle of visualizing the motion of object.
-Though the eyes are closed and "do not see”, all their muscles responsible for refraction and accommodation function in a proper manner while staying in the state of dynamic relaxation.
+This exercise allows us to experience how strong and continuous muscle movements are during the visualization cycle of an object's movements.
+Although the eyes are closed and "do not see," all the muscles responsible for refraction and accommodation work and work properly, in a state of dynamic relaxation.

-Excellent effects can be achieved by mental drawing of miscellaneous figures with your nose (preferably, the mandalas).
-It can be the figure of a violin key, sign of eternity or spiral.
-You can also use the figures of letters, words or your own signature.
-During the exercise, you can make gentle movements with your head trying to imagine your nose as a large pen that draws the selected figures.
+Excellent results come from drawing different shapes (preferably mandalas) with your nose in your imagination.
+These can be shapes like a treble clef, infinity sign, or spiral.
+You can also use the shapes of letters, words, or your own signature.
+During the exercise, you can make gentle head movements, trying to imagine your nose as if it were a large pen with which you draw the chosen shapes.

-Although this exercise may seem funny and childish, it is actually very effective in the method of reeducation of vision.
+Although this exercise may seem funny and childish, it is, contrary to appearances, extremely effective in the method of vision re-education.